kylianSalomon/html-wrapper/README.md

 ## Support

-If you encounter any issues or have suggestions, please file them in the [GitHub issues](https://github.com/yourusername/html-wrapper/issues).
+If you encounter any issues or have suggestions, please file them in the [GitHub issues](https://github.com/kylianSalomon/html-wrapper).

 ## Credits

 Inspired by Flutter's component refactoring tools.

+Thanks to **Louis Harismendy** that designed the extension icon.

 ## Following extension guidelines